zamazan4ik/awesome-pgo/article/article.md

 Everyday we use not only open-source software, that can be (simply) optimized with LTO, PGO, PLO and other fansy stuff by our own hands in a Gentoo-style but also some proprietary software where we have no such an option.
 And still proprietary software performance can be valuable for us: CI performance with closed-source compilers, IDE performance, closed-source database performance (in both on-premise and SaaS versions) - there are many of them.
 So what could we do instead?

-I have tried to test a silly thing: write directly to the companies with an idea of optimizing their software with PGO.
+I have tried to test a silly thing: write directly to the companies with the idea of optimizing their software with PGO.
 Here are some results:

 * Sent an email to <opensource@apple.com> about enabling PGO for Apple products like Apple Clang, prebuilt FoundationDB, etc - no response.
 * Created the [topic](https://forums.percona.com/t/profile-guided-optimization-pgo-for-databases/24035) on the official Percona forum about optimizing its products with PGO - no response
 * Sent an email to Nvidia via Developer Contact email about enabling PGO for their HPC compilers with all required information about PGO.
 Only got a suggestion about creating a topic on their HPC forum.
 I have tried multiple times to create an account on this resource but with no success due to unknown for me reasons.
 No more responses from them by email, btw.
 * Sent an email about PGO to https://soqol.ru/ via the official contact form on the website - no response about PGO
 * Sent an email to [NauEngine](https://nauengine.org/) devs about evaluating PGO for this game engine - **got a response** that PGO information was sent to development teams.
 Great!
-* Created a [topic](https://community.cloudflare.com/t/using-profile-guided-optimization-pgo-for-cloudflare-products/587534) on Cloudflare community platform - no response yet
+* Created a [topic](https://community.cloudflare.com/t/using-profile-guided-optimization-pgo-for-cloudflare-products/587534) on the Cloudflare community platform - no response yet
+* Sent a request to [Arenadata DB](https://arenadata.tech/en/products/arenadata-db/) via the feedback form on the website - no response.
+Maybe my email is not enterprisish enough?

 TODO: write a section about how I was ignored by different companies with an idea of PGO and other stuff
 TODO: write several pieces of advice/thoughts about how users can try to push PGO for their products being users AND a developer of such products

-* PGO and proprietary software
-  - ArenagraphDB just didn’t answer my request - maybe an email wasn’t enterprise-enough? :)
-  - NauEngine: sent an email about PGO (no response yet)

 ## Why am I writing this?